alessandro-gentilini/pRoject/README.md

 # Gennaro Tedesco

-## Rdice

-This repository is home for the package `Rdice` and for an introductory manual on how to use `R` for data science.
+Some `R` functions and booklet "R for data science".